christopherlindberg1/weight-converter/README.md

 ## Todo
 Must:
 * Add functionality for filtering results
-* Better style for results
+* ~~Better style for results~~
 * Host website live

 Should:
-* Refactor Storage class.
-Should a more dynamic method be used to set values?
+* ~~Refactor Storage class.
+Should a more dynamic method be used to set values? **No, easier to consume methods, more explicit**~~
-* Improving architecture so that JS and HTML doesn't have to bee hardcoded if new weight units are added.
-Ideally new units should only be added in one place.
+* ~~Improving architecture so that JS and HTML doesn't have to bee hardcoded if new weight units are added.
+Ideally new units should only be added in one place.~~

 Want:
 * Better exception handling.
 Throw more exceptions where needed to make sure that the script stops as soon as something isn't as excpected (e.g. faulty input to method).
 * Can the convert-methods in the Convert class be structured in a better way?
-The amount of code grows exponentially to the amount of units atm.
+The amount of code grows exponentially to the amount of units atm. **Done. is this more inefficient?**